 Improvisations can be made by using your finger to feel the top part of the soil.
 If it feels dryer then you can water the plant.
 Try using tepid, dechlorinated water, so avoid tap water.

 Good quality fertilizer should be given to the plant once a month.
 This should be during its growing seasons.
-Use a fertilizer with high nitrogen concentrations.
-It could be slow-release fertilizer.
+Use an organic fertilizer with high nitrogen concentrations.
+It could be slow-release fertilizer or an organic liquid plant feed.

-Avoid fertilizing the rhaphidophora decursiva dragon tail in the winter seasons.
+Avoid fertilizing Rhaphidophora decursiva in the winter seasons.
 They go dormant during this period.

 You can propagate the plant through stem cuttings.
 Always sterilize the tools you use for this process before use.
-Wear protective gloves too as the plant’s sap can be toxic.
+Wear protective gloves too as the plant’s sap can irrigate the skin.

 - Scales